Bharat9848/notes/SystemDesign/Design.md

     1. container - video, audio and metadata
     2. Codec like H.264 which compresses while preserving quality.
    - Transcoding subtask includes audio/video encoding, thumbnail generation, watermarks which can be parallalized. video encoding is for different resolution, bitrates and codecs.
+ - However, if we were building an API for a streaming service, then supporting different devices could be considered a separate functional requirement because different devices support the playback of different encodings, and we may have to transcode the data to the appropriate one for each device.
 # Ticket master problem

 # Car ride app